Get insider access

 Jabra Elite 85h Wireless

 The Jabra Elite 85h Wireless and the Sony WH-XB910N Wireless are similarly performing headphones, and you may prefer either one.
 While both headphones are comfortable and well-built, the Jabra have a more neutral default sound profile, which some users may prefer, and their mic offers better overall performance.
-However, the Sony have a better noise isolation performance and a longer continuous battery life.
+However, the Sony have a longer continuous battery life and better noise isolation performance, except for the highs, which the Jabra block out better.

 + Show more